GDMPORG/.github/profile/README.md

 > **Please read the disclaimer below.**

 ```
 Welcome to GDMP, this is short for Geometry Dash Modding Playground.
 Before we get into the rules it is very important to remind everyone that this project does not have ANY affiliations with RobTop Games or any official Geometry Dash companies besides this server and technically the game itself.
 Thanks from Mindset.
+ALSO the main part of this project will take a VERY long time to make and release so please be patient with us.
 ```

 ### Discord